C-Accel-CRIPT/sdk-archive/docs/quickstart.md

 proj = cript.Project.get(name="My project")
 ```

-??? tip "UID and URL are preferable"
+??? note "UID and URL are preferable"
     Getting a node via UID and URL are preferred methods because they are unmistakable.

     When getting a node via `name` please be sure to also pass the node that it is nested under.